qkgo/sio-cli/README.md

 ```sh
 cargo build --release
 ```
-This will create the socketio_perf_test binary in the target/release directory.
+This will create the execution binary in the target/release directory.

 Usage
 To run the performance test, use the following command, replacing <test_path> with the path to your test server: